-President-elect Trump’s statements on international trade and investment issues call into question the legal framework on which businesses and investors have relied in developing their global supply chains and businesses more generally.
-Mr. Trump has, for example:
+President Trump’s rhetoric, as well as some of his actions, on international trade and foreign investment issues has called into question the legal framework on which businesses and investors have relied in developing their global supply chains.

-We have a dedicated team of international trade and commercial experts who are able to help companies navigate their future.
-If you would like to discuss the implications of the Trump administration's trade policies for your company, please get in touch with your usual Baker McKenzie contact or, alternatively, Paul Burns, Raymundo Enriquez, Rod Hunter, Janet Kim, Amy de la Lama, Ted Murphy, Miguel Noyola or James Small.
+We have a dedicated team of international trade, foreign investment and commercial experts who are able to help companies navigate unstable environments.
+If you would like to discuss the implications of the Trump administration's trade and investment policies for your company, please get in touch with your usual Baker McKenzie contact or, alternatively, Paul Burns, Raymundo Enriquez, Rod Hunter, Janet Kim, Amy de la Lama, or Miguel Noyola.